Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

 We will choose the refinements later after we have explained which properties they should have.
 For the moment we adopt some choice.
 Then we define \cite[Def.~4.3]{nw1} the map $\Phi : [0,\infty)\ltimes \|\hat \cV\| \to \|\hat \cV\|$ by

-We must check that $\Phi$ has the properties required for Theorem~\ref{thm:sdf09234}.
+(see \eqref{gerij234oijo4ifjofnewofewfew34r4} for $\phi_{n}$).
+Note that We must check that $\Phi$ has the properties required for Theorem~\ref{thm:sdf09234}.
+By definition of $\Phi$ we have $\Phi_{0}=\id$ and Conditions \ref{sdjnfwersfd43} and \ref{qrgijoqwfdeqdwqedq} are satisfied.
+Using that the maps $\phi_{n}$ are contracting we see that $\Phi$ is uniformly continuous.
+Since the maps $\phi_{n}$ are coarse equivalences one furthermore checks that $\Phi$ is a morphism in $\BC$.

 The only non-trivial one is that $\Phi$ is contracting.
 Below we show that we can choose the refinements for the anti-\v{C}ech system such that $\Phi$ is contracting.
 So by Theorem~\ref{thm:sdf09234} we conclude that $\|\hat \cV\|_0$ is flasque in the generalized sense.

-Let us reprove \cite[Lem.~4.4]{nw1} in our somewhat more general setting, which will imply that $\Phi$ is contracting.
-The statement is that the refinements $\kappa_n : I_n \to I_{n+1}$ can be chosen with the following property: for every bounded subset $B$ of $X$ which is contained in a single coarse component (see Definition \ref{ekhqiuheiuqe123122342334}) there exists an integer $N$ such that the set
+We now reprove \cite[Lem.~4.4]{nw1} in our somewhat more general setting, which will imply that $\Phi$ is contracting {(we will give the argument for this at the end of this proof).} The statement is that the refinements $\kappa_n \colon I_n \to I_{n+1}$ can be chosen with the following property: for every bounded subset $B$ of $X$ which is contained in a single coarse component (see Definition \ref{ekhqiuheiuqe123122342334}) there exists an integer $N$ such that {for all $k$ in $\nat$ with $k \le N$.}